tokenika/tokenika.github.io/reviews/qtum/index.md

 **New VM implementations**

 - Adding new VMs beyond EVM
-- eSML, a new samrt-contract language with formal verification
+- eSML, a new smart-contract language with formal verification

 ![img](roadmap.jpg)